 What Are Shashi Tharoor's 'Alternative Options'?

-Thiruvananthapuram, Kerala: Buzz about Congress bigwig Shashi Tharoor’s growing conflict with the party leadership flared up recently, with the Thiruvananthapuram MP stating he has alternative options if the leadership does not want him.
-Discussions are brewing about one of India’s globally known political figures, with some anticipating him to join the ruling BJP.
+Thiruvananthapuram, Kerala: Buzz about Congress bigwig Shashi Tharoor’s growing conflict with the party leadership flared up recently, with the Thiruvananthapuram MP stating he has alternative “options” if the leadership does not want him.
+While Tharoor did not insinuate his statement to be related to his political career, discussions are brewing about one of India’s globally known political figures, with some even anticipating him to join the ruling BJP.

 Known for being a secular and liberal figure, Tharoor has always opposed the BJP, citing differences with the saffron party’s ideology, one that stands in stark contrast with the four-time Congress MP.
 The former UN under secretary general has often reiterated that secularity, inclusivity, and belief in a diverse India have always been the core principles of his political stance.